 Insurance and Documentation

-This is the boring bit that everyone skips, and then regrets.
+This is the part everyone skips — and then regrets.

 Travel Insurance After Surgery

 Standard travel insurance policies often exclude complications from "pre-existing medical conditions".
-Recent surgery counts.
+Recent surgery counts as one.

 What you need to do:

-If you're travelling against medical advice (for example, flying at 5 days post-op when advised to wait 10), your insurance may be void.
+If you travel against medical advice — for example, flying at 5 days post-op when advised to wait 10 — your insurance may be void.

 Documentation to Carry